devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ## 41. for_each

-`for_each` creates instances from a map or set — each with a stable, meaningful key.
+`for_each` creates instances from a map or set, each with a stable, meaningful key.

 ```hcl
 resource "aws_instance" "web" {